 Twin turbocharging can require more complex maintenance and repairs, which can be more costly and time-consuming than standard engine maintenance.

-Potential for Decreased Reliability.
+Potential for Decreased Reliability

-Twin turbocharging can increase the potential for engine failures or breakdowns, which can be costly to repair and may decrease the overall reliability of the engine.
+A 4 twin turbo can increase the potential for engine failures or breakdowns, which can be costly to repair and may decrease the overall reliability of the engine.

 How to Twin Turbocharge a 4 Cylinder Engine

 Twin turbocharging a 4 cylinder engine can be a complex process that requires careful planning and execution.
-Here are some basic steps to consider when twin turbocharging a 4 cylinder engine:
+Here are some basic steps to consider when twin turbocharging a 4-cylinder engine:

-Determine Your Goals and Budget.
+Determine Your Goals and Budget

 Before starting the project, it is important to consider what you want to achieve with the twin turbocharged 4 cylinder engine and how much you are willing to spend.
 It’ll help you determine what type of turbochargers, supporting components, and modifications are necessary.